andxu/azure-tools-for-java/README.md

 Please see the [contribution instructions](CONTRIBUTING.md) if you wish to build the plugins from source.

 ## Disclaimer
 *azure-tools-for-java uses JxBrowser http://www.teamdev.com/jxbrowser, which is a proprietary software.
 The use of JxBrowser is governed by JxBrowser Product Licence Agreement http://www.teamdev.com/jxbrowser-licence-agreement.
-If you would like to use JxBrowser in your development, please contact TeamDev.*
+If you would like to use JxBrowser in your development, please contact TeamDev.*test